Portage Glacier and Portage Valley

 Then we have a recreational opportunity for you!
 Whether you want to have a picnic, camp overnight, try your luck at trout fishing or take a hike, you'll find it here in Portage Valley.

 The best place to start is at the end of the road at the Begich, Boggs Visitor Center.
-(Closed for the season.
-Will reopen May, 2017)
+(BBVC is closed for the season.
+We will reopen on Memorial Day weekend, May, 2020.)